2FA is the standard solution to the password problem

 - 2FA for U2F & TOTP, by Alpha Serve, is also available for Jira, Confluence, Bitbucket, Bamboo, and Crowd.

 All of these Marketplace apps are available both in Server and Data Center, and have hundreds of customers and high ratings.
-Some of them, like Syracom’s, are even compatible with the usage of resolution’s SAML SSO apps for authentication.
+We have even tested Syracom’s in the past and it was compatible with the usage of resolution’s SAML SSO apps for authentication.

 These 2FA plugins for Jira and Confluence on-prem seem like a good option when your current IdP doesn’t provide any type of Multi-Factor Authentication, when you only have one Atlassian application that you want to protect with MFA, or when you simply don’t have an SSO setup yet.